RishitaReddyChilla/Database-generation-for-allergens/README.md

 [Go to main database page image to view the UI for these functionalities ](#main-database-page)

+Create a new folder in htdocs folder of xampp folder in your system.
+Download all the files from this repo and store these in this newly created folder.
 #### Import the sql files from the folder 'SQL files' into PHPMyAdmin / import the csv files from the folder 'csv files' into PHPMyAdmin.

 ## Information sources